Entertainment

 Self-described as ‘edu-tainment’ is The Sheep Show.
 This stage show tours the UK, giving three performances in a day, at 120 events per year, to ‘an estimated 2.5 million people’.
 In essence, on the stage on a lorry-trailer, with accompanying commentary and explanation, one sheep is sheared; and then several different breed sheep are put on platforms, chained so that they do not escape, kept fed, and the highlight of the show being that sheep ‘dance’.

-Probably geared to be the very most entertaining of the sheep events of The Big Sheep Farm & Theme Park is the Sheep Racing in which sheep rush round a race course, with soft-toy-sheep riders attached to their backs.
+Probably geared to be the very most entertaining of the sheep events of The Big Sheep Farm & Theme Park is the Sheep Racing in which sheep rush round a race course, with soft-toy-sheep riders placed on their backs.
 They go over jumps.

 In the USA at rodeos ‘mutton busting’ happens, in which children ride sheep until they fall off.
 In its ‘Mutton busting’ item Wikipedia says ‘Organizations such as the ASPCA discourage the practice on the grounds that it does not promote kindness to, or respect of, animals.’
 Wikipedia references what the American Society for the Prevention of Cruelty to Animals (ASPCA) says, which is this: ‘… the ASPCA is opposed to children’s rodeo events such as goat tying, calf riding and sheep riding “mutton busting” which do not promote humane care and respect for animals.’ (‘Animals in Entertainment: 5.4 Rodeo’).